1 sub-topics in Ritual & Sacred Instruments

 - Court and Temple Refinement: tuned sets, ordered ensembles, and iconographically dense instruments become more visible in surviving collections.

-- They Ignore Survival Bias and Repair History.
-What survives in museums is often the most durable layer, not the whole original sound system.
+- Survival and Restoration History.
+Museum objects often preserve the most durable layers rather than the complete original sound system.

-Those missing points are not side notes.
-They change how an instrument should be heard, displayed, studied, and compared.
+Together, these factors influence how an instrument is heard, displayed, studied, and compared.

 Reading Age, Wear, and Restoration